LA-Labs/DeepLook_Demo/README.md

 # License

-LookKit SDK Face Grouping Demo is available under the MIT license.
+LookKit SDK Demo is available under the MIT license.
 Please see the LICENSE file for more info.